MoralAlberto/moralalberto.github.com/_posts/2016-01-10-model-view-controller.md

 {% gist MoralAlberto/2941884da168524023ef %}

 <br/>
 **The View knows about the Model, so the MVC's rules explained before are totally broken**.
-The View and the Model must be decoupled, the controller must be the mediator, but apple use the View and the Controller in the same place, so, all this logic are smashed.
+The View and the Model must be decoupled, the controller must be the mediator, but apple uses the View and the Controller in the same place, so, all this logic are smashed.
-**The controller is the one that only knows about the View and the Model, so It must configure the Publication Cell and not our View.
-This increases more code in our ViewController, tending to have a massive view controller.**
+The Controller is the one that only have to know about the View and the Model, so **the Controller must configure the Publication Cell and not our View**.
+This increases more code in our ViewController, tending to have a massive view controller.

 <br/>
-With this bad distribution, create test for that massive class will be tedious and also creating mocks for the view.
+With this bad distribution, creating test for that massive class will be tedious, and also creating mocks for the view.
+I'll explain MVVM and how easy it is test in that kind of architecture pattern (with [Nimble](https://github.com/Quick/Nimble) and [Quick](https://github.com/Quick/Quick)).

 <br/>
 <h2>Summary</h2>